solita/solita.github.com/_posts/2018-02-05-45-minutes-into-powerapps.md

 author: tomila
 excerpt: Extremely quick look into Microsoft PowerApps and how to use it to create enterprise apps
 tags:
-- microsoft
-- powerapps
+- Microsoft
-- mobile
+- Microsoft Power Apps
-- apps
+- Mobile
 ---

 ## Premise and Promise